cxnoii/Spotipy-Song-Recommendation-System/README.md

 ```

 ### HTML
+A div with the song-container tag is created for each tuple in the list, where the recommended song and the album cover are placed.
+The formatting and spacing of each of the song containers can be viewed in the modelpage.css file located in the js/static folder.
 ```html
     <!-- For each song - album_url pair in the list of tuples, the album_url is placed into the song_image class & song name is placed in a p tag -->
     {% for song, album_url in results %}